 A student who plans to graduate should obtain a graduation application from Enrollment Services.
 The form must be completed by the student’s academic advisor, signed by the student and submitted to Enrollment Services according to the specified due dates.

 Enrollment Services makes an official change to the addresses on a student’s records only through a student’s written request (documentation should be presented) to Enrollment Services or documentation from the U.S. Postal Service.
 Address accuracy is essential for the student to receive information.
 This office also handles requests for residency changes for tuition purposes.

 A student who needs to verify grades/GPA for automobile insurance, company reimbursement of tuition, or other purposes should contact Enrollment Services.

 A student already accepted or enrolled at another college may enroll as a transient/guest student at ATC in order to transfer credits back to the primary college.

-The transient/guest student should be advised by the primary college concerning recommended courses to be taken at ATC.
+The guest student should be advised by the primary college concerning recommended courses to be taken at ATC.

-An applicant for transient/guest student status must submit an ATC application for admission along with a form/letter from the primary college specifying courses to be taken at ATC and transferred to the student’s “home” college.
-It is the responsibility of the transient/guest student to request that an ATC transcript be sent to the primary college after completion of ATC courses.
+An applicant for transient/guest student status must submit an ATC Guest Student application.
+It is the responsibility of the guest student to request that an ATC transcript be sent to the primary college after completion of ATC courses.